tnustrings/ct/readme.md

 the two ticks `` open and close a code chunk.

-the two slashes // mark the following path to begin with a file name, foo.py.
+the two slashes // mark the path that follows to begin with a file name, foo.py.

-when we open a chunk for the first time, its path is followed by a colon, like here.
+when we open a chunk for the first time, a colon is put after its path, like here.

 the #py signals syntax highlighting, you can leave it out.